hbctraining/Training-modules/IntroR_practical_online_resource/answer_keys/comprehensive_practical_ans.md

 ## Extracting components from lists
-3. Create a new list, `list_hw` with three components, the `glengths` vector, the dataframe `df`, and `number` value.
-Use this list to answer the questions below . `list_hw` has the following structure (NOTE: the components of this list are not currently named):
+3. Create a new list, `list_three` with three components, the `pre_treatment` vector, the dataframe `meta`, and vector `stage`.
+Use this list to answer the questions below . `list_three` has the following structure (NOTE: the components of this list are not currently named):

           [[1]]
           [1]   4.6  3000.0 50000.0